opensafely/documentation/docs/opensafely-cli.md

 Over time, some left over Docker containers and volumes can build up, and take up space.

-You can use the `clean` command in order to safely purge any such left over artifacts:
+You can use the `clean` command in order to safely purge any such left over artefacts:

 `opensafely clean`